DigitalSlideArchive/digitalslidearchive.info/DSA_Girder_Installation/DSA_Installation.md

 ![](assets/DSA_Installation-3618b.png)

-Which ideally should then produce something like the above image..i.e. lots of 'ok'
+Which ideally should then produce something like the above image..i.e. lots of 'ok's

-So now the good part, it's running on my server on port 8080
+## So now the good part, it's running on my server on port 8080

 ![](assets/DSA_Installation-8aa23.png)